marianocali/fpij/README.md

-project for practice java following the book functiona programming in java from Venkat Subramanian
+### project for practice java 8 features following the book functional programming in java from Venkat Subramanian

+### In order to run by console the examples:
+ go to the parent folder

+cd /home/mariano.cali/java/fpij/src
+to compile:
+javac javac main/fpij/cap1/BetterWay.java

+to run:
+java main.fpij.cap1.BetterWay